petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 # Exersise 2
 Make a TeslaStats.js component.
-All code which is marked as 'FIXME' in the TeslaBattery.js, should be placed in the TeslaStats.js.
+All code which is marked as 'Exersise 2' in the TeslaBattery.js, should be placed in the TeslaStats.js.
 Use 'carstats' as input property!

 # Exersise 3